weppy applications are based on the

 app.config_from_yaml('app.yml') app.config_from_yaml('db.yml', 'db')

-and your configuration will be loaded.
-As you can see,
+and your config will be loaded.
+As you can see with the second line, when you call

 |import_name||same as we seen for the